MikeWeiZhou/ci-dashboard/docs/howto_setup_and_run_dashboard.md

 * Leave install settings as default except:
 * Select to add Python to environmental path
 * ^ You may need to restart your computer for the environmental path to update

+## 7. Setup Node.js
+Run these commands to (1) install required Node.js dependencies and (2) compile all Typescript source files and (3) Setup the database.
+Same commands in both Windows and Linux.

+* cd *[directory to root of this project]*
+* npm run setup

 ## 8. Run Server